Deadlines, homework, the dog, and procrastination are your coworkers now. Here are tools that help.

 I don’t know how – or why – any parent would attempt to raise kids in the Internet Age without this thing.

-You can set internet bedtimes, filter out content based on the age profiles of everyone in the house, and – best part – get an off switch for the internet.
+You can set internet bedtimes, filter out content based on the age profiles of everyone in the house, and – the best part – get an off switch for the internet.

 The Circle with Disney is a little box you connect to your router and manage from a phone app.
 It’s affordable, easy to use, and necessary (unless you have a router that already does these things.)

 You have kids.
 You are self-employed.
 There are only so many hours in the day.
 If you don’t have time to do it, pay someone to do it.
 Task Rabbit is how you find someone to pay to do those things.
+(And that link gets you money off the first time you use the service.)

 If you have kids and are running a business, you will need a sitter.
 Sittercity vets lots of them.
 Scroll your phone to find out what they charge, who else they sit for, and who they are.
 Then hire one.
 Don’t put off that meeting or much-needed evening out because “You can’t get a sitter.”